succinctlabs/op-succinct/book/validity/contracts/update-parameters.md

 ## 2. Updating configurations

-Upon the first deployment, there is a default config named "".
+Upon the first deployment, there is a genesis config named `opsuccinct_genesis`.
 Proposers will interact with this config by default.
 You can add or remove configurations using the following commands:

 ### Adding a Configuration